Tips on how to look beautiful for your maternity photo shoot

 WHEN TO COME IN FOR THE SHOOT

-For expecting mamas with singletons, a good time to do your maternity photos when you are 28 – 32 weeks along.
-Your belly is full but you are still comfortable to pose.
+For expecting mamas with singletons, a good time to do your maternity photos when you are 28 – 32 weeks along in your third trimester (around 7 – 8 months pregnant).
+Your belly is showing beautifully round but you are still comfortable to pose.
 For expecting mamas with twins (or more), come in earlier around 26 – 30 weeks as twins tend to arrive much earlier than singletons.

 PROFESSIONAL MAKEUP AND HAIR

 I highly recommend professional makeup and hair.
 Not only will this make your photographer’s work easier, you will feel beautiful and confident at your session.
 Speak with your makeup artist how you would like your make up done.
 Generally, professional makeup is a bit heavier and colorful than your day-to-day makeup and that’s OK!
-Whether your photo session takes place in natural light or studio lights, your make-up will look natural.
-However if it’s not in the budget, your going-out-on-a-hot-date makeup and hair is fine too.
-Neutral looking fake lashes can really flatter your eyes.
+Whether your photo session takes place in natural light or studio lights, your make-up will look very flattering.
+However if it’s not in the budget, your going-out-on-a-hot-date makeup and hair is fine too!
+Natural looking fake lashes can really flatter your eyes.

 This beautiful mama with her day-to-day makeup (top) vs. the same mama with professional hair and makeup done (bottom).
 What a difference!: